adamschwartz/web.scraper.workers.dev/README.md

 ## Development

-Web Scraper is powered by [Cloudflare Workers](https://workers.cloudflare.com), heavilly utilizing [HTMLRewriter](https://developers.cloudflare.com/workers/reference/apis/html-rewriter/) for parsing the HTML and scraping the text.
+Web Scraper is powered by [Cloudflare Workers](https://workers.cloudflare.com), heavily utilizing [HTMLRewriter](https://developers.cloudflare.com/workers/reference/apis/html-rewriter/) for parsing the HTML and scraping the text.

 To develop Web Scraper locally, pull down the repo, and follow these steps: